ROCm/HIP/docs/understand/texture_fetching.rst

   :alt: Texture with clamp addressing
   :align: center

+  Texture with clamp addressing

-  The purple lines are not part of the texture, only denote the edge, where the addressing begins.
+The purple lines are not part of the texture.
+They only denote the edge, where the addressing begins.